top of page

 A checklist is your best tool to ensure nothing is missed.
 Here’s a practical checklist you can use before and during crane operations:

-1. Pre-Operation Checks
+Pre-Operation Checks

-2. During Operation
+During Operation

-• Maintain clear communication with the team.
+2. Maintain clear communication with the ground crew.

-3. Post-Operation
+Post-Operation

 Using a checklist like this helps you stay organized and proactive.
 It also supports compliance with safety regulations and company policies.